Last updated on November 17th, 2022 at 09:36 am

 Pull up bar

 I can’t recommend this one enough!
 Some people go with a TRX or a set of rings (rings are the better choice and value for most), but at minimum a basic pull up bar will do the trick.
-You can get one for $20-$35 depending on where you look.
-If you don’t want to go to the trouble, just buy this basic one on Amazon and call it a day!
+You can get one for $30-$40 depending on where you look.
+I really like this set by Rep Fitness.

 No matter what side of the cardio argument you fall on, the fact of the matter is that there are more cardio machines in homes than there are weight sets.
 It’s not even close.